seznam/ima/docs/docs/migration-17.0.0.md

 ## Hot Reload

 Hot Reload has been rewritten and published as ima plugin.
 Old hot reloading will no longer work.
-You should delete `app/assets/js/hot.reload.js` from your project, then install the plugin via `npm install --save @ima/plugin-websocket @ima/plugin-hot-reload` and add following lines to your `app/build.js`.
+You should delete `app/assets/js/hot.reload.js` from your project, then install the plugin via `npm install --save-dev @ima/plugin-websocket @ima/plugin-hot-reload` and add following lines to your `app/build.js`.

 ```js
 // You can add this somewhere below the vendors variable initialization